amoneva/2024-10-07-nscr/index.md

 - This workshop is open to the public.
 - If you are interested in attending this workshop, contact me@example.com for more information
+{% endcomment %}
 <p id="who-can-attend">
     <strong>Who can attend?:</strong>
-    This workshop is open to ....
+    This workshop is limited to 30 participants.
+Affiliates of NSCR, VU, EUR, and Lectorate CCCS of THUAS will be given priority, in order of registration.
+If seats are still available, they will be open to the public on a first-come, first-served basis until full capacity is reached.
 </p>
-{% endcomment %}

 <hr/>